mmesh/docs/docs/platform/administration/ops-workflows.md

 ---
-title: [Automation] Workflows Administration
+title: "[Automation] Workflows Administration"
-description: The automation subsystem of mmesh is based on workflows.
-They are configured using YAML files to define the jobs you want to automate.
+description: "The automation subsystem of mmesh is based on workflows.
+They are configured using YAML files to define the jobs you want to automate."
 ---

 # Ops: Workflows